Per-Scholas-Org/MERN-TypeScript-7weeks/Week-4/Day-5/README.md

 3. The vegetables page - it's path is `/vegetables`
   a) This page shows a list of all the vegetables.
 There should be a checkbox next to each vegetable.
   b) When the user clicks on the checkbox next to a vegetable, the vegetable is added to the grocery list on the Main Page.
-  c) If the user navigates away from the Vegetables Page to the Main Page, and then navigates back, the fruits they have checked should still be checked.
+  c) If the user navigates away from the Vegetables Page to the Main Page, and then navigates back, the vegetables they have checked should still be checked.

 ### *Optional* Stretch Goal